Xenfernal/Personal-QoL-Stuff/README.md

 Bunch of stuff made to make my life easier on various sites and platforms of the internet.
+WIP and to be updated as necessary.